 - Medications: In men who have a large prostate, a class of drugs known as 5-alpha-reductase inhibitors, which includes finasteride (Proscar®) or dutesteride (Avodart®), can shrink the gland and prevent additional growth and the potential for symptoms.

 In men who already have moderate to severe symptoms, alpha blockers, such as Flomax®, Uroxatral®, or Rapaflow®, may be prescribed to treat symptoms.
 For patients with moderate to severe symptoms and a large prostate, a combination of a 5-alpha-reductase inhibitor and an alpha blocker may be effective.

-Surgery: For men who don’t want to take pills every day for the rest of their lives, surgery is an option.
+Surgery: For men who do not benefit from taking medications or don’t want to take pills every day for the rest of their lives, surgery is an option.
 The most prevalent surgery, transurethral resection of the prostate (TURP), involves inserting a wire loop up the urine passage and using electric current to cut and remove the section of the prostate blocking urine flow.

 Today, there are many minimally invasive alternatives to this traditional surgery — some that can be done in an office setting and require no anesthesia.
 Examples include: